City of God (2002 film): Production

 City of God was filmed on 16mm film stock.

-On the bonus DVD, it is revealed that the only professional actor with years of filming experience was Matheus Nachtergaele, who played the supporting role of Carrot.
+On the bonus DVD, it is revealed that the only professional actor in the film was Matheus Nachtergaele, who played the supporting role of Carrot.
 Most of the remaining cast were from real-life favelas, and in some cases, even the real-life City of God favela itself.
 According to Meirelles, amateur actors were used for two reasons: the lack of available professional black actors, and the desire for authenticity.
 Meirelles explained: "Today I can open a casting call and have 500 black actors, but just ten years ago this possibility did not exist.
 In Brazil, there were three or four young black actors and at the same time I felt that actors from the middle class could not make the film.
 I needed authenticity."

 Beginning around 2000, about a hundred children and young people were hand-picked and placed into an "actors' workshop" for several months.
 In contrast to more traditional methods (e.g. studying theatre and rehearsing), it focused on simulating authentic street war scenes, such as a hold-up, scuffle, and shoot-out.
-A lot came from improvisation, as it was thought better to create an authentic, gritty atmosphere.
+Much came from improvisation, as it was thought better to create an authentic, gritty atmosphere.
 This way, the inexperienced cast soon learned to move and act naturally.
 After filming, the crew could not leave the cast to return to their old lives in the favelas.
-Help groups were set up to help those involved in the production to build more promising futures.
+Assistance groups were set up to help those involved in the production to build more promising futures.

 Meirelles went into the film with the intention of staying true to the "casual nature" of the violence in the novel by Lins.
 Critic Jean Oppenheimer wrote on the production of the film saying that: "A second guiding principle was to avoid glamorising the violence" and that "many of the killings are either shown indistinctly or kept out of frame."

-Because the real Cidade de Deus favela was in conflict, a large majority of the film was shot in Cidade Alta, a different favela within Rio.
+Because the real Cidade de Deus favela was in the middle of a conflict, a large majority of the film was shot in Cidade Alta, a different favela within Rio.
 During the production, slumlords did not allow for the production company to have their own security, so local security guards were hired for the safety of the set.

 Lund and Meirelles filmed the short film Golden Gate as a test run while casting for City of God was in the initial stages.